 Powerball Winners FAQ

-The largest Powerball jackpot ever won was the $1.58 billion prize won back in January 2016.
-This was the first time a lottery prize ever passed the $1 billion threshold.
+The largest Powerball jackpot ever won was the $2.04 billion prize won in November 2022.
+This is the first time a lottery prize ever passed the $2 billion threshold.

 The biggest Powerball winner of all times has not come forward yet to claim his prize.
 He won the largest jackpot in Powerball history in November 2022: $2.04 BILLION!